Seagate/cloudfuse/README.md

   - Add "--lazy" (or "-z") flag to use lazy unmount (prevents busy errors)
   - Example: cloudfuse unmount --lazy \<mount path>
 * `unmount all` - Unmounts all Cloudfuse filesystems.
+  - Add "--lazy" (or "-z") flag to use lazy unmount (prevents busy errors)
-  - Example: cloudfuse unmount all
+  - Example: cloudfuse unmount all --lazy

 ### Windows: